The Keto Flu sucks.

 - Sugar cravings

 - Muscle cramps

-- Drink and cook with bone broth.
-Bone broth is chock full of beneficial nutrients, including some calcium, magnesium and potassium.
+#3 – Drink and cook with bone broth.
+Bone broth is chock full of beneficial nutrients, including some calcium, magnesium, and potassium.
 It also contains collagen and a number of other proteins that are very healing for your digestive system.
-It can soothe some of the digestive discomfort you are experiencing and also help heal the lining of your gut and reduce inflammation.
-Learn more about the benefits and how you can make your own, or buy a high quality brand.
+It can soothe some of the digestive discomforts you are experiencing and also help heal the lining of your gut and reduce inflammation.
+Learn more about the benefits and how you can make your own, or buy a high-quality brand.
 We like the Kettle and Fire brand.

-- Sleep.
+#5 – Sleep.
 Get at least 7 ½ hours of sleep every night.
 Your cells do the majority of their work while you are asleep, so help yourself out and make sure you are getting plenty.
 And be kind to yourself during this transition period into ketosis.
-Rest when you need.
+Rest when you need it.

-- Eat nutrient dense foods.
-High quality whole foods support your body in lots of ways, which will help you transition to ketosis faster and experience less symptoms of keto flu.
+#8 – Eat nutrient-dense foods.
+High-quality whole foods support your body in lots of ways, which will help you transition to ketosis faster and experience fewer symptoms of keto flu.
 Keto-friendly foods that are high in magnesium, potassium, calcium, and sodium include avocado, spinach, almonds, canned salmon (with bones), canned tuna, broccoli, celery, peanut butter, macadamia nuts, olives, cheese, and asparagus, among others.
 If you’re using our No Cook Keto Plan: 3 Easy Weeks to Success, it is optimized with all of these foods and will ensure that you are getting as much of the electrolytes you need from your food as possible.